carltheperson/advanced-js-objects/chapters/chapter-4.md

 ## Ordinary objects vs exotic objects

-In JavaScript, not all Objects are created equal.
-Most Objects are what’s called *Ordinary Objects*.
+In JavaScript, not all objects are created equal.
+Most objects are what’s called *Ordinary Objects*.
 These include the ones you create yourself.
-Other Objects are what’s called *Exotic Objects*.
-Exotic Objects have different internal behavior than Ordinary Objects.
+Other Objects are what’s called *exotic objects*.
+Exotic objects have different internal behavior than ordinary Objects.
 Specifically, they have a different implementation of some of their internal methods.
-This allows them to have special internal functionality that isn’t available to Ordinary Objects.
+This allows them to have special internal functionality that isn’t available to ordinary objects.

-Here are all the Exotic Objects:
+Here are all the exotic objects:

-- Bound Function Objects
+- Bound function objects
-- Array Objects
+- Array objects
-- String (primitive wrapper) Objects
+- String (primitive wrapper) objects
-- Argument Objects
+- Argument objects
-- Integer-Indexed Objects
+- Integer-indexed objects
-- Module Namespace Objects
+- Module namespace objects
-- Immutable Prototype Objects
+- Immutable prototype objects
-- Proxy Objects
+- Proxy objects

-Two of these will be explained further below (Array- and Proxy Objects).
+Two of these will be explained further below; array- and proxy objects.

 ### Arrays (exotic Objects)

-Arrays are exotic Objects that have a different [[DefineOwnProperty]] method than ordinary Objects.
+Arrays are exotic objects that have a different [[DefineOwnProperty]] method than ordinary objects.
 The [[DefineOwnProperty]] method is used internally to define properties.
-For ordinary Objects this method is quite straight forward; a property is defined with a key, value, and descriptor.
-The [[DefineOwnProperty]] of Arrays works the same but has special behavior for properties in two special cases:
+For ordinary objects this method is quite straight forward; a property is defined with a key, value, and descriptor.
+The [[DefineOwnProperty]] of arrays works the same but has special behavior for properties in two special cases:

 - Case 1: The key is called `“length”`
-- Case 2: The key is a valid Array index.
+- Case 2: The key is a valid array index.
 To be this, the key needs to fulfill two criteria:
-    - It should be a *numeric* String*.*  Meaning, a String that is a valid Number e.g. `“5”`
+    1. It should be a *numeric* string.
+Meaning, a string that is a valid number e.g. `“5”`
-    - The numeric value is a positive Number e.g. `“10”` not `“-10”`.
+    2. The numeric value is a positive number e.g. `“10”` not `“-10”`.

->💡 The property values of an Array Object are also refereed to as Array *elements.*
+>💡 The property values of an array object are also refereed to as array *elements.*
 >

->💡 It might sound strange to learn that valid Array indexes has to be a Strings.
-This is because we normally use Numbers to access/define Array elements.
-It might be helpful to think of two different kinds of Array indexes:
+>💡 It might sound strange to learn that valid array indexes has to be a strings.
+This is because we normally use numbers to access/define array elements.
+It might be helpful to think of two different kinds of array indexes:
-> - Internal Array indexes which has to be Strings.
+> - Internal array indexes which has to be strings.
-> - External Array indexes which can be both Strings and Numbers.
+> - External array indexes which can be both strings and numbers.
-> The reason external Array indexes can be both Strings and Numbers, is that Numbers are converted to Strings if used as property keys.
+> The reason external array indexes can be both strings and numbers, is that numbers are converted to strings if used as property keys.
 >

 #### Special case 1: The key is called “length”

-It is possible to redefine the `length` property on your Arrays.
-In this case, the internal method will “cut off” extra elements that would make the Array exceed the new length.
+It is possible to redefine the `length` property on your arrays.
+In this case, the internal method will “cut off” extra elements that would make the array exceed the new length.

 ```jsx
 const arr = ["a", "b", "c"]